Mail.dll - .NET email component (IMAP, POP3)

-IMAP component and POP3 component that allows you to receive emails and process email messages in .NET applications.
-Includes SMTP component for sending, along with email signing, encrypting and signature verification.
+IMAP component and POP3 component that allows to receive emails and process emails in .NET applications, in C# and VB.NET.
+Includes SMTP component for sending emails, along with signing emails and encrypting emails.
+Supports signature verification and decryption for received emails.
 Written entirely in managed code.
-Works with .NET 2.0, 3.0, 3.5 and 4.0 including Mono.
-Dedicated Mail For Windows Store version is also available.
+Works with .NET 2.0-4.7.2, .NET 4.8, Mono, .NET Core 2.0+, .NET Standard 2.0+, .NET 5.0, .NET 6.0 and .NET 7.0.

 Features

-- UNIQUE Best MIME parser on the market
+- UNIQUE Email component includes most reliable MIME parser on the market

-- Fully compatible with Microsoft Exchange, Office 365, Gmail, Dovecot, hMailServer and others
+- Fully compatible with Microsoft Exchange (all versions), Office 365, Gmail, Dovecot, hMailServer and others

-- S/MIME: sending signed emails, signed emails validation, encryption and decryption
+- S/MIME: sending signed emails, sending encrypted emails

 - UNIQUE iCalendar appointments and vCard support